 Pyrite Mineral Unpolished

-Pyrite is a fascinating mineral that crystallises in many different shapes.
+Pyrite is a fascinating mineral that crystallises in several shapes.

-Also known as iron pyrite and fools gold, this naturally occurring material occurs worldwide in small quantities within sedimentary, igneous and metamorphic rocks.
+Also known as iron pyrite and fool's gold, this naturally occurring solid occurs worldwide in small quantities within sedimentary, igneous, and metamorphic rocks.

 The flat crystal face of this pyrite mineral is highly reflective.

-This piece would have been cleaned up after being excavated but is otherwise untouched.
+This piece would have been cleaned after being excavated, but is otherwise untouched.